seasky-wjl/hello-world/README.md

 Now,I am editing the text file on branch!

-I love :moon: :apple:,and :football:.
+I love :moon: :apple:,and :dog:.